Lesley-AnnW/Stream-downloader/README.md

 7.  **Downloading**

     Wait for your download to finish or use `Ctrl+C` in the terminal to stop the downloader prematurely.
 When shut down prematurely, the script will attempt a graceful shutdown and save any in-progress segments.

+## Disclaimer

+The copyright of the downloaded livestreams belongs to the original content creators and their respective channels.
+This tool does not grant any rights to the downloaded content.
+Users are responsible for ensuring their use of this tool complies with all applicable copyright laws and the terms of service of Youtube.